HaoruiPeng/InfoCom-LP2-Lab1/README.md

 ```
 python3 pi_controller.py
 ```
+In the terminal running `pi_controller.py`, use arrow keys or 'wasd' to move the 'drone' on the website.

-Don't user `python3 build.py` to run the webserver, since this does not porvide all the functionalities requied by the application.
+Note: Don't user `python3 build.py` to run the webserver, since this does not porvide all the functionalities requied by the application.